 With this Vegan carrot bacon recipe, you could play around with the ingredients.
 For example, you could optionally you could replace the balsamic vinegar with liquid smoke if you want a piece of full-on smoky flavor.

 However, I prefer to go for balsamic vinegar since liquid smoke contains harmful carcinogens.
-So, if you are using it in your kitchen, make sure you do it in moderation.
+So, if you use it in your kitchen, make sure you do it in moderation.

 Preheat the oven to 350 ºF (175 ºC).